bonStats/bonStats.github.io/_pages/about.md

 From 2023--2025 I was a postdoc with Prof Christian Robert at [CEREMADE](https://www.ceremade.dauphine.fr/en.html), Université Paris Dauphine--PSL.
 Here I organised the [Mostly Monte Carlo Seminar Series](https://bonstats.github.io/mostlymontecarlo/).

 Prior to Paris, I was postdoc and PhD student with Prof Chris Drovandi in the [School of Mathematical Sciences](https://www.qut.edu.au/about/faculty-of-science/school-of-mathematical-sciences), Queensland University of Technology (QUT), and part of the [Centre for Data Science](https://research.qut.edu.au/qutcds/) at QUT.
-During my PhD I was also co-supervised by Prof Anthony Lee (University of Bristol).
+During my PhD I was co-supervised by Prof Anthony Lee (University of Bristol).

 In 2023, I was chair of the [SMC Down Under](https://research.qut.edu.au/qutcds/events/smc-down-under-23/) organising committee.